Image by Courtney Chrystal, J.D. candidate, Harvard Law School

 Proof Over Precedent cover art by Courtney Chrystal

-Image by Felicia Quan, J.D. candidate, Harvard Law School In this episode of Proof Over Precedent, host Jim Greiner talks with the A2J Lab’s...
+Image by Courtney Chrystal, J.D. candidate, Harvard Law School In this Proof Over Precedent episode, the third show in the ‘Demystifying IRBs’ series, host...